European shares fall, traders cite U.S. Fed official

 Sources told Reuters on Wednesday the bank is likely to be suspended from converting foreign currencies to dollars on behalf of clients in some businesses for as long as a year.

-On the brighter side, London Stock Exchange surged 6.1 percent after the bourse operator unveiled a bid to acquire investment services firm Frank Russell for $2.7 billion.
-It said it would launch a rights issue to raise $1.6 billion to help fund the acquisition.
+Among brigher spots, London Stock Exchange surged 5.9 percent after the bourse operator unveiled a bid to acquire investment services firm Frank Russell for $2.7 billion and said it would launch a rights issue to raise $1.6 billion to help fund the acquisition.

-Danone rose 2.1 percent after Natixis upgraded its rating on the shares to 'buy' from 'neutral', citing speculation that the French food group could become a takeover target.
+Danone rose 2.3 percent after Natixis upgraded its rating on the shares to 'buy' from 'neutral', citing increasing speculation that the French food group could become a takeover target.

-Investors are bullish over the outlook for European shares in the second half of the year, betting on them extending their rally, fuelled recently by the European Central Bank's stimulus measures, a Reuters poll showed.

 Europe bourses in 2014: link.reuters.com/pap87v